accorddeveloper/example-mvc5-application/README.md

 - SpecFlow.NUnit
 - AutoFac for Inversion of Control using the Dependency Injection and Service Locator pattern
 - AutoFac.MVC5
-- OWIN
+- Owin
-- AutoFac.OWIN
+- AutoFac.Owin
-- Microsoft.Owin.Testing for running OWIN inside SpecFlow
+- Microsoft.Owin.Testing for running the Open Web Interface for .NET inside SpecFlow
 - ASP.NET MVC 5
 - ASP.NET Web API 2 for the RESTful endpoints
 - Swashbuckle Swagger